tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 Sequencer Wiring passes the Kotlin script's class name as string parameter to [Script Loader]($github.base_url$/esw-ocs/esw-ocs-impl/src/main/scala/esw/ocs/impl/script/ScriptLoader.scala), which uses Java reflection APIs to dynamically load the script class with the given name and create its instance.
 The loaded script is then passed to an execution [Engine]($github.base_url$/esw-ocs/esw-ocs-impl/src/main/scala/esw/ocs/impl/core/Engine.scala), which is responsible for processing each step.
-After initialization, Sequencer's Akka and HTTP connection is registered with the Location Service.
+After initialization, the Sequencer's Akka and HTTP connection is registered with the Location Service.

 #### Loading and Running a sequence in Sequencer